berislav-vidakovic/GamesJ/docs/EndpointsREST.md

 - Error
   - Missing board or name in Request - HttpStatus.BAD_REQUEST (400)
   - Board not found in DB - HttpStatus.NOT_FOUND (404)
+  - Existing game with the same name - HttpStatus.CONFLICT (409)

     ```js
     { error }
     ```